NPLinker/nplinker-webapp/README.md

 ### Option 2: Docker Installation

-Using Docker is the quickest way to get started with NPLinker Web Application:
+Using Docker is the quickest way to get started with NPLinker Web Application.
+Make sure you have [Docker](https://www.docker.com/) installed on your system before proceeding:

 1. **Pull the Docker image**
    ```bash